prajwal6846/IPL/Data/Read.md

 ## Project Overview

 This project is focused on analyzing the Indian Premier League (IPL) data to extract meaningful insights and patterns.
-By leveraging various data analysis and visualization techniques, this project aims to provide a comprehensive understanding of the IPL matches, teams, players, and their performance over the years.
+By leveraging Power BI and various data analysis and visualization techniques, this project aims to provide a comprehensive understanding of the IPL matches, teams, players, and their performance over the years.

 ## Dataset